 In this post I use the term "CI server".
 This has many names such as build server, deployment server and so on.
-Here I am refering to software such as Jenkins, Bamboo or TFS.
+Here I am referring to software such as Jenkins, Bamboo or TFS.
 Let us take a look at some advantages:

 The first thing on the list of advantages is "Automation of deployment".
 Manually moving code between environments is tedious and error prone.
 When the newest build is automatically deployed there is little chance of errors in the deployment.
 You may have to push a button to push it between the environments - but the rest is taken care of.
 The CI server also "handles different environments and configurations".
 If you were to move your code manually, you would have to make sure you do not change any configuration.
 So for example - you do not target a test database from production and vice versa.
 The CI server just needs the different configurations or needs to know where to find them.
 Again this reduces the amount of manual work.

 By exercising CI we are also more likely to "integrate smaller increments" - and by that also integrating more often.
 You do not sit around with code for several weeks and then at the end push to the main branch.
 You push your changes often, which makes the merge conflicts become smaller and more manageable.
 There is no big bang here.
 This also forces everything to be "under source control"!.
 Which has several advantages to it in itself.
 Having history, possibility of reverting changes and an easy way to merge changes with others.